 • Pentecost: Fifty days after Easter, marking the Spirit’s arrival

 Many Christians also pray at fixed times, especially in monastic or traditional settings.
 Morning and evening prayers echo ancient practices of marking time through devotion.
+Today, people may even set a daily alarm or timer to maintain these rhythms of reflection.

 Shared Patterns, Distinct Stories